firebase/firebase-admin-node/docgen/markdown/firebase-admin.auth.auth.md

 ## Auth.tenantManager()

- The tenant manager instance associated with the current project.
+Returns the tenant manager instance associated with the current project.

 <b>Signature:</b>